 Lean-Agile estimation and forecasting practices recognize that technology development frequently involves unknowns that make precise estimates challenging.
 This is especially true when building solutions or capabilities that have never been built before, where the cone of uncertainty is very wide at the beginning.
 When the effort is smaller and/or the work is well-known, estimation has less risk and variability.
 It can be developed accurately from historical data.
 Lean-Agile also provides for agency adaptability to respond to changing conditions that necessitate adjustments to the program vision, roadmap, and backlog.

 Government leaders have a fiduciary responsibility to properly manage and account for the expenditure of taxpayer funds in the execution of agency missions.
 For technology development and operations that frequently require the use of external contractors, public sector leaders have the added responsibility of ensuring that the government receives quality solutions and services at fair prices.

 Building, enhancing, fielding, and supporting technology-based capabilities typically begins with a government cost estimate and schedule of the initiative.
-In the U.S., the independent government cost estimate (IGCE) is the standard process used to generate estimates for proposed programs to obtain approvals and funding before contracts can be awarded , , .
+In the U.S., the independent government cost estimate (IGCE) is the common process used to generate estimates for proposed programs to obtain approvals and funding before contracts can be awarded , , .
 In virtually all countries, government program managers and contracting officers are responsible and accountable for ensuring technology capabilities are delivered within time, cost, and scope constraints.
 This estimating process often uses historical rates and information from previous, similar initiatives.
 But detailed, bottoms-up task breakdowns can also be used to justify the level of effort required.

 SAFe recognizes that enabling agencies to plan and to manage ongoing program execution in a Lean-Agile environment still requires estimating and forecasting.
 What’s needed is an approach that:

 - Balances fiduciary governance requirements with the ability to adjust estimates against macro-level constraints